open-edge-insights/eii-core/docker_setup/README.md

             sudo systemctl stop eta
             sudo systemctl start eta
             ```
         4. This is an optional step where in ETA user wants to build and run ETA images as a redistributable .tar image.
 This is very helpful when one wants to deploy docker images directly instead of building in every system.
+This step doesn't need a provisioning step to be executed because internally it provisions the system first then setup the ETA.

             Creating The ETA tar Ball (Make sure, the user present in ...docker_setup/deploy/ directory)
             ```sh